We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Sales cadence MeanIT Web StrategyHow do you connect with potential new customers?

 Your ‘sales cadence’ is basically a sequence of activities, where you connect in some way with potential customers.
 If we were to believe the figures from CEB in the USA we need to connect with potential clients about 12 times before we ever get a chance to pitch for any sale.
-That figure may seem way too high to Irish sales people, but it probably includes many social media touches, because social media marketing is a much bigger thing in the USA.
+That figure may seem way too high to Irish sales people, but it probably includes many social media touches, because social media marketing is a bigger thing in the USA.

 Marketing techniques used in sales cadence

 Whilst it is great to see companies invest in their marketing the truth is that many people blow the budget with scattergun precision.
 They advertise to everybody with a beating heart in the hope that somebody will connect with them.
-Some through television or radio, some through printed media including magazines, trade journals and newspapers, others exclusively through digital channels.
+Some advertise through television or radio, some through printed media including magazines, trade journals and newspapers, others exclusively through digital channels.

 Regardless of how you do your marketing, you will still have a cadence of some sort.
 Initially you may write a physical letter to potential clients or send them an email introduction.
 Then you may use printed media or social media marketing to get in front of them and be seen.
 But after that you may make a phone call or even pay a visit, maybe do a demonstration.
-Many companies will advertise through social media or Google Adwords to get people to their website, at which point they may offer a free guide or cheat sheet in order to get contact details.
+Many companies will advertise through social media or Google Ads to get people to their website, at which point they may offer a free guide or cheat sheet in order to get contact details.
 With contact details at hand, they could then send an email to follow up with a phone call or post out samples or arrange a meeting or that product demonstration.
-This is their cadence or flow, which they study and try to perfect with lots of practice.
+This is their ‘sales cadence’ or flow, which they study and try to perfect with lots of practice.

 What is your sales cadence?